sbt/sbt-start-script/README.md

 directions here change).

-If you install the plugin globally, it will add a command `ensure-start-script-tasks` to every project using SBT.
-You can run this command to add the tasks from the plugin, such as `start-script` (the `start-script` task won't exist until you `ensure-start-script-tasks`, to avoid interfering with projects that use the plugin directly and override `start-script`).
+If you install the plugin globally, it will add a command `add-start-script-tasks` to every project using SBT.
+You can run this command to add the tasks from the plugin, such as `start-script` (the `start-script` task won't exist until you `add-start-script-tasks`, to avoid interfering with projects that use the plugin directly and override `start-script`).

 The second way to use it is to incorporate it into your project, and